Step 1 – Participate in a Virtual Information Session

 Applicants are considered based on their academic capacity and aptitude to provide care to others.
 Academic capacity is measured by High School GPA, Number of College Credits earned, and the TEAS exam score.
 Aptitude to provide care is measured by your personal essay, letters of professional reference and personal interview skills.

 Step 4 – Admission Offers

-Candidates who complete their application requirements and meet or exceed minimum criteria will be offered admission on a rolling admission through June, 2020.
+Candidates who complete their application requirements and meet or exceed minimum criteria will be offered admission on a rolling admission basis.
 To secure a seat position before the class fills, it is recommended that candidates submit all application requirements as early as possible.

 Step 5 – Student Acceptance

 Candidates are required to submit enrollment documentation and a $350 non-refundable deposit to accept their offer of admission and reserve a seat in the cohort.
 Upon course registration, the seat deposit funds will be applied to the first module tuition charges.

 Students who paid a seat deposit reserving a position in the Practical Nursing Program will be provided specific instructions to obtain and record clinical facility clearance requirements including:

 - Federal (FBI) Criminal History Report, PA Child Abuse History Clearance, and Background Check